tarantool/cartridge-cli/doc/commands/repair.rst

     cartridge repair set-leader REPLICASET-UUID INSTANCE-UUID [flags]

-Sets an instance as the leader of the replica set.
+Set an instance as the leader of the replica set.
-Raises an error in the following cases:
+Raise an error in the following cases:

 * There is no replica set or instance with that UUID.
 * The instance doesn't belong to the replica set.